dusty-nv/jetson-inference/README.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/deep-vision-primitives.png" width="800">

 There are multiple tracks of the tutorial that you can choose to follow, including Training + Inference or Inference Only.
+It's recommended to follow the [Hello AI World](#hello-ai-world-inference-only) for inference first before proceeding to training.

 ### Table of Contents